 - Pancolitis.
 This is a severe form of ulcerative colitis (Ibid).

-Gastrointestinal symptoms directly caused by Sweet’s syndrome are rare.
-More commonly, gastrointestinal symptoms in Sweet’s syndrome patients are caused by an underlying condition such as infection or inflammatory bowel disease (IBD), e.g. Crohn’s disease or ulcerative colitis.
-As both infection and IBD are known causes for Sweet’s syndrome, they can then potentially trigger the Sweet’s syndrome.
+Most of the time, Sweet’s syndrome doesn’t directly cause GI symptoms.
+More commonly, GI symptoms in Sweet’s syndrome are caused by an underlying condition such as infection or inflammatory bowel disease (IBD), e.g. Crohn’s disease or ulcerative colitis.
+Both infection and IBD are known triggers for Sweet’s syndrome.

 - Genital ulceration (Hisanaga et al, 1999; Jo et al, 2015).

 If you experience some of the symptoms listed above, they may or may not be associated with Sweet’s syndrome.
 Please seek advice from your doctor.

 Ainechi, S. and Carlson, J. (2016) Neutrophilic Dermatosis Limited to Lipo-Lymphedematous Skin in a Morbidly Obese Woman on Dasatinib Therapy.
 The American Journal of Dermatopathology, Feb;38(2):e22-6 (PubMed).